Question: I am planning a renovation in Manhattan and want to hire an architect. How will they charge and how much should I pay?

 These practical and legal reasons are enough on their own, but are not necessarily the most important.
 A good Architect has the experience, skill and very often, talent, to develop a process and design you simply could not produce on your own.
 He or she can represent and help you understand the myriad of options out there; listen and shape your goals into a structure that is both productive and relevant; and having gone through the process many times before, guide you in what is for most, a unique expenditure of a great deal of money.

-Also, if you are spending $200,000 on a home renovation, spending an additional 40,000 to ensure you have an optimally designed space to live in for years to come is money well spent.
+Also, if you are spending $400,000 on a home renovation, spending an additional 60,000 to ensure you have an optimally designed space that meets all the legal requirements for years to come is money well spent.